SMUAppliedMathReadingGroup/SMUAppliedMathReadingGroup.github.io/index.md

 ## Acknowledgments
 I would like to acknologe Jimmie Adriazola for mentoring and guiding the formation of this reading group.
-Marc Devernon for managing the webpage
+Marc Devernon for managing the webpage.
 This webpage is a fork of: https://github.com/owickstrom/the-monospace-web.git So much thanks to Oskar Wickstrom for the nice work